Quantum Enhancement of Thermalization

-In the context of Hamiltonian \eqref{eq:GP_hamiltonian}, two integrable limits can be identified: the perfect SF, with $J/U{\to}\infty$; and the perfect MI, where $J/U{\to}0$.
-Since the outcome of the former limit is a harmonic lattice, any classical expectation value computed from its dynamics will be identical to its quantum analogue \cite{feynman2010quantum}.
-In the latter MI regime, however, quantum expectation values will match their classical equivalents only up to the Ehrenfest time \cite{schubert2012wave}, rendering this regime significantly more interesting from the point of view of quantum-classical correspondence.
-In this limit the actions are the harmonic oscillator ones, namely $(p_j^2+q_j^2)/2{=}n_j{+}1/2$.
-Thus, the single-site populations form the set of ``good'' observables in the MI regime, freezing as $J/U{\to}0$ (but not as $J/U{\to}\infty$, in which case the actions would be given by the normal modes of the lattice).
+In the context of Hamiltonian \eqref{eq:GP_hamiltonian}, two integrable limits can be identified: the harmonic limit, with $J/U{\to}\infty$; and the limit of decoupled sites, where $J/U{\to}0$.
+Due to the near exact quantum-classical correspondence, classical expectation values lie close to their quantum analogues in the neighborhood of the harmonic limit \cite{feynman2010quantum}.
+For nearly decoupled sites, however, quantum expectation values will only match their classical counterparts up to Ehrenfest time \cite{schubert2012wave}.
+Since the actions in this case are the harmonic oscillator ones, namely $(p_j^2{+}q_j^2)/2{=}n_j{+}1/2$, single-site populations form the set of ``good'' observables in the strongly interacting regime, freezing as $J/U{\to}0$ (but not as $J/U{\to}\infty$, in which case the actions are the normal modes of the lattice).
 For this reason they will be used to characterize thermalization in the numerical simulations that follow.

 For an optimal quantum-classical comparison of thermalization we choose initial states given by multi-mode Glauber coherent states,